opnfv/fuel/docs/release/installation/installation.instruction.rst

       - Leverage Salt to install & configure Openstack services

-Steps to start the automatic deploy
+Steps to Start the Automatic Deploy
 ===================================

 These steps are common both for virtual and baremetal deploys.